anisanazim/ACIS-iChatBio/docs/HowItWorks.md

 - Combines outputs from must-call and optional tools
 - Generates:
-  - Natural-language summaries (e.g., “Found 15,234 occurrence records for koala in Queensland.”)
+  - Natural-language summaries (e.g., "Found 15,234 occurrence records for koala in Queensland.")
   - Structured artifacts (JSON with counts, facet breakdowns, occurrence records)
   - Links or references to maps and images where appropriate
 - Returns this combined result back to the user through the iChatBio interface.